Plant nutrients in soil: Nitrogen

-Nitrogen is the most critical element obtained by plants from the soil, to the exception of moist tropical forests where phosphorus is the limiting soil nutrient, and nitrogen deficiency often limits plant growth.
+Nitrogen is the most critical element obtained by plants from the soil, to the exception of moist tropical forests (tropical rainforests) where phosphorus is the limiting soil nutrient, and nitrogen deficiency often limits plant growth through decreased photosynthetic rate.
 Plants can use nitrogen as either the ammonium cation (NH_{4}^{+}) or the anion nitrate (NO_{3}^{−}).
 Plants are commonly classified as ammonium or nitrate plants according to their preferential nitrogen nutrition.
 Usually, most of the nitrogen in soil is bound within organic compounds that make up the soil organic matter, and must be mineralized to the ammonium or nitrate form before it can be taken up by most plants.
 However, symbiosis with mycorrhizal fungi allow plants to get access to the organic nitrogen pool where and when mineral forms of nitrogen are poorly available.
 The total nitrogen content depends largely on the soil organic matter content, which in turn depends on texture, climate, vegetation, topography, age and soil management.
 Soil nitrogen typically decreases by 0.2 to 0.3% for every temperature increase by 10 °C. Usually, grassland soils contain more soil nitrogen than forest soils, because of a higher turnover rate of grassland organic matter.
 Cultivation decreases soil nitrogen by exposing soil organic matter to decomposition by microorganisms, most losses being caused by denitrification, and soils under no-tillage maintain more soil nitrogen than tilled soils.

 Some micro-organisms are able to metabolise organic matter and release ammonium in a process called mineralisation.
 Others, called nitrifiers, take free ammonium or nitrite as an intermediary step in the process of nitrification, and oxidise it to nitrate.
 Nitrogen-fixing bacteria are capable of metabolising N_{2} into the form of ammonia or related nitrogenous compounds in a process called nitrogen fixation.
 Both ammonium and nitrate can be immobilized by their incorporation into microbial living cells, where it is temporarily sequestered in the form of amino acids and proteins.
 Nitrate may be lost from the soil to the atmosphere when bacteria metabolise it to the gases NH_{3}, N_{2} and N_{2}O, a process called denitrification.
 Nitrogen may also be leached from the vadose zone if in the form of nitrate, acting as a pollutant if it reaches the water table or flows over land, more especially in agricultural soils under high use of nutrient fertilizers.
 Ammonium may also be sequestered in 2:1 clay minerals.
 A small amount of nitrogen is added to soil by rainfall, to the exception of wide areas of North America and West Europe where the excess use of nitrogen fertilizers and manure has caused atmospheric pollution by ammonia emission, stemming in soil acidification and eutrophication of soils and aquatic ecosystems.